 Numerous special edition Gold Maple Leafs have been produced over the years in .99999 "five nines" pure gold.

 In 2013, the Mint introduced a new and unique security feature to confirm the authenticity of its Gold Maple Leaf coins.
-Derived from the same award-winning security technology applied to Canada's $1 and $2 circulation coins, the Gold Maple Leaf security feature consists of a textured maple leaf, micro engraved with laser technology on a small area of the reverse side (Maple Leaf side) of the coin.
+Derived from the same award-winning security technology applied to Canada's $1 and $2 circulation coins, the Gold Maple Leaf security feature consists of a textured maple leaf, micro-engraved with laser technology on a small area of the reverse side (Maple Leaf side) of the coin.
 In the center of this mark, visible under magnification, is the numeral "14", denoting the coin's year of issue.

-New in 2015, replacing the bullion finish on earlier coins, the radial lines in the new 2015 Gold Maple Leaf's field were precisely machined to within microns on the master tooling to ensure reproducibility from die to die and coin to coin.
+In 2015, replacing the bullion finish on earlier coins, the radial lines in the new 2015 Gold Maple Leaf's field were precisely machined to within microns on the master tooling to ensure reproducibility from die to die and coin to coin.
 The uniqueness of the line width and pitch gives this coin a characteristic look, and creates a light-diffracting pattern that is specific to this coin.